TwoSune/lumbearjack/README.md

 At its core, Lumbearjack remains easy to build with minimal soldering experience, but being familiar with soldering is highly recommended for per-key RGB (SK68XX Mini-E) and backlight (WS2812B 2020).

 ![Tofu w/ KAT Space Cadet](images/tofu-kat-spacecadet.jpg)

 ![PCB render](images/pcb-render.png)

-* Designed to be easy to build with minimal soldering experience.
-* Get that visible component aesthetic in a standard 60% tray-mount case.
-* 12 pin USB-C or JST connector.
-* Plateless or with FR4 switch plates.

 ![PCB design](images/pcb-design.png)